 I can’t imagine giving up walking alongside the young girl I mentor each Tuesday.
 Nor the students who’ve headed off to high school, and choose to stay connected through our Big Buckets program.

-But right now, saying goodbye is a real possibility.
-12 Buckets has been running its one-to-one program for nine years now without any government funding.
-And without the generosity of the wider community, it’s now in danger of closing its doors.
+Earlier this year, saying goodbye was a real possibility.
+12 Buckets has been running its one-to-one program for nine years now without any government funding, but without the generosity of the wider community, was in serious danger of closing its doors.
+Thank you to everyone who donated; every dollar you contributed made a difference.

 You Can Change a Child’s Life